EventBus Event Types and Payload Schemas¶

 rate_limit_waiting¶

-Emitted periodically by the FSM executor while sleeping between 429 retry attempts (both short-burst and long-wait tiers).
+Emitted periodically (every _RATE_LIMIT_HEARTBEAT_INTERVAL ≈ 60s) by the FSM executor during long-wait tier sleeps between 429 retry attempts.
+The short-burst tier does not emit this event.
 Provides heartbeat visibility into in-progress waits so dashboards and analysis tooling can surface progress toward the wall-clock budget defined by rate_limit_max_wait_seconds.

 | Field | Type | Description |